Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-Having shown that incomplete markets do matter for preference identification, I next turn to analyzing in more detail how this is likely to affect inference on asset prices in the presence of heterogeneity.
+Having shown that accounting for distortions in the Euler equation does matter for preference identification, I next turn to analyzing in more detail how this is likely to affect inference on asset prices.
 Since we have not utilized equity returns to estimate preferences, it is instructive to see whether the estimated preferences can also explain the observed equity premium in the Spanish Stock Market.
-Using the IBEX35 Total returns index, which includes the 35 most liquid stocks in the Madrid Stock Exchange, I compute the mean risk premium over government bonds in the period 2001Q1-2018Q1 and the corresponding prediction of the risk premium as implied by the model, accounting for the two distortions as follows:
+Using the IBEX35 Total returns index, which includes the 35 most liquid stocks in the Madrid Stock Exchange and is available from 2001Q1 onwards, I compute the mean risk premium over government bonds in the period 2001Q1-2018Q and the corresponding prediction of the risk premium as implied by the model, accounting for the two distortions as follows: